joezuntz/cosmosis-doc/reference/cosmosis_configure.rst

 Note
 ====

 You need to source this script in each new shell session where you plan to build CosmoSIS code.
-Many users add the source command to their :code:`.bashrc` or similar shell startup file.